wesbarnett/insight/README.md

 <img src="logos/reveal.png" width=480>

+**NOTE: As of 19 Feb 2019, I have shut down the server that sends the predictions from the models due to the cost of maintaining the project.
+If you are interested in seeing this project live, feel free to run a local copy of the server on your system and modify the Chrome extension, or contact me.**

 [Google slides presentation](https://insight.barnett.science/presentation)

 `r/eveal` is a Chrome extension to enhance the user experience on Reddit by helping users